-We have audited the accompanying balance sheets of Ring Energy, Inc. (Ring Energy) as of December 31, 2016, and 2015, and the related statements of operations, stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2016.
-We also have audited Ring Energy's internal control over financial reporting as of December 31, 2016, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-Ring Energy's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
-Our responsibility is to express an opinion on these financial statements and an opinion on the company's internal control over financial reporting based on our audits.
+We have audited the accompanying balance sheets of Ring Energy, Inc. (Ring Energy) as of December 31, 2017 and 2016, and the related statements of operations, stockholders' equity, and cash flows for each of the years in the three-year period ended December 31, 2017, and the related notes (collectively referred to as the "financial statements").
+We also have audited Ring Energy's internal control over financial reporting as of 2017, based on criteria established in 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Ring Energy as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+Also in our opinion, Ring Energy maintained, in all material respects, effective internal control over financial reporting as of December 31, 2017, based on criteria established in 2013 Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).